10 Ways You Can Participate and Show Your Support for Military Families

 Find a local museum or monument recognizing military members or sacrifices of fallen soldiers.
 Take a couple of hours to learn about those remembered there and honor their memory.

 Help local veterans by sending cards to those in a VA hospital, volunteering with or giving financially to a veteran organization, or donating meals to local veterans.

 10: Pay Your Respects

-May is a good time to visit the graves of family members or friends who have served in the military.
+May is a good time to visit the graves of deceased family members or friends who have served in the military.
 Bring flowers or American flags to their graves and take a moment to appreciate their service.

 Those who serve and their families have made countless sacrifices to protect our country.
-By choosing one or a few of these ideas to participate in this month, you can show your appreciation for those who have given so much for our nation.
+By choosing one or a few of these ideas to participate in this month, you can show your appreciation for those who have given so much to our nation.